 Prior to meeting with a parent/pupil, a Year Leader or Form Tutor will need access to information on the pupil.
-They may also pass round a form, (Summary Report) asking for a quick assessment of the pupil's performance in each subject.
-It is important that this form is completed and sent on as soon as possible.
+They may also ask for a quick assessment of the pupil's performance in each subject.
+It is important that this information is sent on as soon as possible.
 Summary notes should be made during such interviews and filed with the pupil's records.